 1. Clear Away All The Snow and Frost

-We get it, some times the mornings can be chaotic and rushed.
-Trust us when we say that taking 90 seconds to clear the snow off your car and properly scrape your windows will always be worth it.
+We get it, sometimes the mornings can be chaotic and rushed.
+Trust us when we say that taking 90 seconds to clear the snow off your car and adequately scrape your windows will always be worth it.
 Be sure to wipe loose snow off the hood of your vehicle so that it doesn’t blow onto your windshield and obstruct your vision while you drive.
-Ensure that your headlights, taillights, and licence plates are visible and that all of your windows are completely defrosted before you hit the road.
+Ensure that your headlights, taillights, and licence plates are visible and that all of you defrost your windows entirely before you hit the road.

 2. Set Your Tires Up For Success